marvinpascale/crowdsec-plus-console/README.md

 along with crowdsec-firewall-bouncer.
 Optionally, it installs the whitelist-good-actors collection.
 Finally, it enrolls it to the Console.

-Supported platforms: Debian & Ubuntu
+Supported platforms: Debian based & RHEL based

 Requirements
 ------------